camaraproject/Governance/ProjectCharter.md

 Remark: In Figure 1, 3 and 4 we mention "Consumers", "End Consumers" and "API Consumers" in the following sense:
 * Developers of customer companies or independent developers can include API calls into their applications/code
-* End users of these applications then can trigger API calls while using the applications
+* End users of these applications then trigger API calls while using the applications

 **Alignment with other SDOs**